 Out-of-state U.S. students may earn university aid packages that cover up to 50% of tuition.
 Florida students may be eligible for awards covering up to 100% of tuition as well as certain fees.

 Your complete application for admission to full-time undergraduate study at the university's Melbourne campus is your application for most of the merit-based opportunities listed below.
 There is no separate application to be considered for merit-based aid, but you may need to include certain documentation with your application.
 Please make sure to provide all the necessary materials.

 Scholarships are awarded at the time of admission.
 A student must be admitted and enroll as a full-time, degree-seeking undergraduate student in Melbourne in order to claim an awarded scholarship.
-Scholarships listed below are available to domestic (U.S.) freshman unless otherwise indicated; international student scholarships and transfer student scholarships are listed separately.
+Scholarships listed below are available to domestic (U.S.) freshman unless otherwise indicated; and are listed separately.

 Florida Resident Scholarships and Academic Scholarships are mutually exclusive; they do not "stack" and cannot be combined.
 If a student qualifies for more than one of the scholarships below, the student will be offered the higher scholarship, but not the sum of two or more.
 Scholarships in an amount less than full tuition may, however, be combined with Incentive Scholarships, Florida Tech Family Grants, and Need-Based Grants.

 Florida Tech scholarships can be combined with state and federal scholarship and grant programs.

 The following scholarships are available to students who are residents of Florida.
 They do not combine with other Academic Scholarships but may be combined with Incentive Scholarships.